aryaprabawa/Startup-Invest-Prediction/README.md

 Finally, a more complete set of facial action units outperforms limited facial action units set referring to certain emotions when used to train an LSTM model.

+This thesis study is submitted in partial fulfillment of the requirements for the degree of
+Master of Science in Data Science & Society at The School of Humanities and Digital Sciences of Tilburg University

 ## Experiment Overview
 Overview of the experiment in regards to the dataset and the methods are displayed in the figure below.